 Taking its design cues from the older HTC Hero and Legend, the One V does indeed look like a familiar old friend, at least to those who started their Android journey on the HTC phones of a good few years ago.

-But instead of the crazy unibody of the One X of the toughened metal on the One S, the One V appears a little more conventional, offering your more usual matte black metal and plastic style.
+But instead of the crazy unibody of the One X of the toughened metal on the One S, the One V is built out of good, old fashioned, cheap black plastic.

 The display is also bright and clear, with the 480×800 resolution images a good match with the smaller 3.7″ screen.
 The three capacitive buttons beneath it are sensitive and reliable, the display usable outdoors.